destel/rill/README.md

 The general rule is: any error occurring anywhere in a pipeline is propagated down to the final stage, where it's caught by some blocking function and returned to the caller.

 Rill provides a wide selection of blocking functions.
-Some of them are:
+Here are some commonly used ones:

 - **ForEach:** Concurrently applies a user function to each item in the stream.
   [Example](https://pkg.go.dev/github.com/destel/rill#example-ForEach)